james19190/EmotionDetection/README.md

-# EmotionDetection
+# Girlfriend Emotion Detection
-Detects a person's emotions from facial patterns and speech to output a composite emotion index
+Detects my girlfriend's emotions from facial patterns using a image CNN and outputs the emotive result live.

 ## Overview